integration code

 Establish Connections:

-In my opinion the primary goal at a business-networking event is to establish connections and build on them.
+In my opinion, the primary goal at a business-networking event is to establish connections and build on them.
 Don’t walk into the room expecting a conversion – a potential lead and/or client.
-At my most recent networking event a gentleman asked me what kind of referrals I was seeking, I responded, “no referrals, just trying to meet new people in the business community at this time.”
-Why did I give that response, when he was simply reaching out and trying to help steer people my way?
-Establishing a relationship is principal before asking for favors, get to know the individual first.
-If you want to build a network, you have to create a relationship with each individual first.
+At my most recent networking event, a gentleman asked me what kind of referrals I was seeking.
+I responded, “No referrals, just trying to meet new people in the business community at this time.”
+Why did I give that response when he was simply reaching out and trying to help steer people my way?
+Establishing a relationship is principal before asking for favors; get to know the individual first.
+If you want to build a network, you have to create a relationship with each person first.
 Have the intention of establishing and building relationships each time you attend a business-networking event.

 A colleague once told me it’s unreasonable to expect that you’ll establish a relationship with 10-15 new people at a business-networking event – establishing a connection with 3 people is more reasonable.